Email List Building with 73 Thriving Strategies in 2021

 Now, back to Facebook Custom Audiences!

 Our goals are to drive traffic back to the website, preferably to a page that is subscription-optimized.

 Head over to your Ads Manager tab and click on All Tools, for the complete menu to appear.
 Then, choose Audiences, as below:

 You will be directed to another page where you can select Create Audience from the top left menu:

-Select Custom Audience and then, choose Website Traffic:
+Select a Custom Audience and then, choose Website Traffic:

 Last, you customize the audience (see below), and then launch your new Custom Audience: